scor/drupal-webid-distro/README.md

 so this distribution provides a good testbed for evaluating WebID in Drupal.

 ##Screencast
-Watch this <a href="https://vimeo.com/56960183">screencast</a> to learn about WebID and see it in action.
+Watch this introductory <a href="https://vimeo.com/56960183">screencast</a> to learn about WebID and see it in action.
 The screencast shows various ways of using WebID on Drupal and other platforms.

 ## Advanced WebID use case example